The three winners didn't represent a secretive client, a spokesman says in a statement

-Co-workers Tim Davidson, Brandon Lacoff and Greg Skidmore claimed the November 2 prize that netted them $103.5 million at a presentation by the Connecticut Lottery Corp.
+Co-workers Tim Davidson, Brandon Lacoff and Greg Skidmore claimed the prize from the November 2 drawing, which netted them more than $100 million, at a presentation by the Connecticut Lottery Corp.

-The jackpot for that drawing was $254 million if the winners had taken a multiyear payout; they opted instead for a one-time cash payout that totaled $103,586,824.51, according to Connecticut Lottery spokeswoman Linda Tarnowski.
+The jackpot was $254 million, had the winners taken a multiyear payout.
+They opted instead for a one-time cash payout that totaled $103.6 million after taxes, according to Connecticut Lottery spokeswoman Linda Tarnowski.

 It was the 12th-largest jackpot in Powerball history, according to Anne Noble, president of the Connecticut Lottery.

 “Everybody is extremely excited – these numbers are huge,” said the trio’s attorney, Jason Kurland.
 “This is going to benefit many people.”